andresbrun/ABCustomUINavigationController/README.md

 We have just implemented these two methods, we'll implements the remaint methods in the near future.

 Note: that component needs QuartCore.framework and CoreGraphic.framework to work.
+It doesn't work fine with autosizing :(.

 ## Example